DeepSeek's open-source week

 Day 3: DeepGEMM - FP8 Matrix Multiplication

-DeepGEMM is a specialized library for FP8 matrix multiplication exclusively for Hopper GPUs.
-Despite its conciseness of ~300 lines of CUDA code, it delivers impressive performance compared to NVIDIA's GEMM library CUTLASS:
+DeepGEMM is a specialized library for FP8 matrix multiplication on Hopper GPUs.
+At only ~300 lines of CUDA code, it outperforms NVIDIA's CUTLASS in several scenarios:

 Fine-grained FP8 quantization

-Used in the DeepSeek-V3 paper [1] and conceptually inspired by Rouhani et al. [1], DeepGEMM employs a fine-grained quantization strategy to address the limited dynamic range of FP8 precision, which often leads to overflow and underflow issues.
-Instead of applying a single global scaling factor, DeepGEMM applies scaling at a more granular level, significantly improving quantization accuracy and numerical stability.
+Used in the DeepSeek-V3 paper [1] and conceptually inspired by Rouhani et al. [1], DeepGEMM uses a fine-grained quantization strategy to deal with FP8's limited dynamic range, which often causes overflow and underflow.
+Instead of a single global scaling factor, it applies scaling at a finer granularity, which improves both quantization accuracy and numerical stability.

 DeepGEMM quantizes activations and weights using separate scaling factors at different granularities.
 Activations are quantized per token across groups of 128 channels (1 × 128 tiles), while weights are quantized per 128 input channels by 128 output channels (128 × 128 blocks).

-Here, sm,cXs^X_{m,c} and sc,nWs^W_{c,n} are scaling factors stored in BF16 precision, corresponding to each activation tile and weight block, respectively.
+Here, and are scaling factors stored in BF16 precision, corresponding to each activation tile and weight block, respectively.

 The resulting FP8 GEMM operation is computed as:

-This fine-grained quantization approach improves numerical stability compared to naive FP8 quantization.
-First, by adapting scaling factors to smaller groups of elements, the method effectively accommodates activation outliers.
-Lastly, intermediate FP8 results are periodically promoted to FP32 precision on CUDA cores, mitigating accumulation errors.
+This improves numerical stability over naive FP8 quantization in two ways: smaller scaling groups accommodate activation outliers better, and intermediate FP8 results are periodically promoted to FP32 on CUDA cores to avoid accumulation errors.

 Mixture-of-Experts Support

-DeepGEMM provides specialized support for Mixture-of-Experts (MoE) models, leveraging two optimized grouped GEMM implementations tailored to different stages of model usage.
-The first is a contiguous layout designed specifically for training and prefilling phases, where tokens assigned to each expert are concatenated for efficient processing.
-The second is a masked layout for inference scenarios, particularly when using CUDA graphs, allowing the model to process only valid tokens per expert efficiently.
+DeepGEMM has two grouped GEMM implementations for MoE models, each targeting a different stage.
+The first is a contiguous layout for training and prefilling, where tokens assigned to each expert are concatenated.
+The second is a masked layout for inference (especially with CUDA graphs), which processes only valid tokens per expert.

-According to evaluations presented in the DeepSeek-V3 paper [1], this specialized MoE support delivers a notable performance improvement, achieving a 1.1-1.2× speedup compared to expertly tuned CUTLASS implementations.
+In the DeepSeek-V3 paper [1], this showed a 1.1-1.2× speedup over tuned CUTLASS implementations.

 Unaligned Block Sizes

-Unlike most GEMM libraries that use power-of-2 block sizes (128, 256), DeepGEMM supports unaligned block sizes like 112.
-This seemingly minor optimization dramatically improves GPU utilization for irregular matrix shapes common for inference.
-For example, with M=256, N=7168, this enables using 128 SMs instead of just 112.
+Most GEMM libraries use power-of-2 block sizes (128, 256).
+DeepGEMM also supports unaligned block sizes like 112, which makes a real difference for GPU utilization on irregular matrix shapes common during inference.
+For example, with M=256, N=7168, this lets you use 128 SMs instead of just 112.

 The SM utilization can be calculated as: